 They were finally loaded onto their ship 4th Sept 1944 at Singapore.
 Though not without great difficulty.
 There was insufficient room for the initial group and several groups were taken off the shipping list.
 Even then there was no way the 1300 British and Australian POWs could all fit into the ship’s holds.
 Eventually the Japanese agreed one third of total number of POWS would be allowed to travel on deck (the men rotated).

 The first 36 hours were spent in the Roads off.
 Singapore wharves until ‘Rakuyo’ Maru joined a small convoy.
-Conditions for POWs particulary in the hull were very crowded, food and water scarce.
+Conditions for POWs, particulary in the hull were very crowded, hot, with food and water scarce.

 ‘Rakuyo’ Maru was hit by two torpedoes fired by American Submarine in early hours of 12th September 1944.
 Tom was one of a large number of Australian and British POWs who would lose their lives during the next few days.